tanerochris/ping-react/_site/index.md

 For the Facebook button to work properly we need to do one more thing.

 #### Step 4
-Facebook authentication must be done over https.
+Facebook's authentication must be done over https.
 To be able to that on localhost we will need to download [Ngrok](https://ngrok.com/download) to expose our server to the internet, this will equally create an https link we can use as domain on our facebook app settings.
 When you must have downloaded ngrok, save the executable in your project folder or where you can easily reach it.
 I saved mine one directory above my project.
 Make sure the spo-tuto application is running, copy the port number and in your terminal run the ngrok program.
 ```markdown
     ../ngrok.exe http 3000